Dental and Orthodontic Insurance Plans

 This is the amount you have to pay before your benefit plan begins to pay the cost of your dental treatment.
 Most deductibles do not apply to Preventative visits.

-The maximum is the most money a dental insurance plan will pay for your dental care and treatments within a benefit period.
+The maximum is the most money a dental and orthodontic insurance plan will pay for your dental care and treatments within a benefit period.
 Once you reach the maximum amount, you will be responsible for paying any costs for the remainder of the benefit period.

-A dental insurance plan pays a percentage of any dental treatment cost, and you are responsible for paying the remaining balance.
+A dental and orthodontic insurance plan pays a percentage of any dental treatment cost, and you are responsible for paying the remaining balance.
 The amount you pay is called coinsurance, and it is part of your out-of-pocket cost after your deductible is reached.

 Procedures that are diagnostic and preventive (such as cleanings and checkups) are typically covered by your dental insurance plan at the highest percentage (for example, 80 to 100% of the plan’s contract allowance).
 This gives you a financial incentive to get regular checkups and cleanings to prevent the need for more extensive procedures.

 Basic procedures (such as fillings and gum treatment) are usually reimbursed at a slightly lower percentage (for example, 70 to 80%).

 Major procedures (such as crowns and fillings) are usually reimbursed at a lower percentage (for example, 50%).

 Dental insurance plans can be purchased to cover braces and usually come with a lifetime limit on orthodontics.
 Most of the dental insurance for braces and other orthodontic procedures only covers children, but these plans can be customized to include adults as well.

-The costs of children’s orthodontic treatments and orthodontic insurance for adults are based on plan design and industry type.
+The costs of children’s orthodontic treatments and orthodontic insurance coverage for adults are based on plan design and industry type.
 These dental insurance plans can be offered through an employer or on an individual basis.
-Check out our other insurance policies.
+Check out our other insurance policies to find the best dental insurance for you.